precice/dealii-adapter/docs/adapter-dealii-configure.md

 end
 ```

 This section defines the material properties and allows the definition of body forces.
-Possion's ratio and lambda define the material properties.
+Poisson's ratio and lambda define the material properties.
 For an overview of all available parameters and conversion formulas have a look at the conversion table at the bottom of the [elastic moduli wikipedia article](https://en.wikipedia.org/wiki/Elastic_modulus):
 Body forces are usually gravitational forces and defined direction-wise (x,y,z).

 ```text